Life During Communism

-Of all the European countries, we are at the bottom of the tourism pyramid with 2 million visitor.
+Of all the European countries we are at the bottom of the tourism pyramid with 2 million visitors.
 The next highest is Bulgaria with 9 million.

 Chuck Norris vs. Communism is a must see documentary.
 Movies from the West were smuggled in, dubbed by a woman, and copied for distribution.
 The secret police liked to have the movies, so he was not arrested and others benefitted.
 Elena remembers getting together in large groups to watch these movies.
 Think Terminator with a woman’s voice!!
 All voices were by this woman and her voice is recognized throughout Romania.

 We get ready for our time for the English tour and we run into Maria from Altanta who was on our castle tour in Brașov.
 What are the odds!!